 II.
-Does the Company conduct the risk assessment on environmental, social, and corporate governance issues related to the Company's operation and adopts related risk management V (I) The boundaries of risk assessment by the Company are the head office and branches of Good Finance Securities Co., Ltd. No material deviation.
-In the policies or strategies?
-(II) The Company's Sustainable Development Task Force conducts risk future, the Company assessments of ESG issues based on the principle of materiality.
-Its will continue to evaluation criteria are based on environmental, social, and corporate research and draft governance issues related to the Company's operations, the level of the policy in concern of these issues to stakeholders, and their impact on response to related environmental, social, and corporate governance issues.
-The Task laws and regulations.
-Force ranks and selects the issues based on the order of importance before identifying key issues to develop the risk management strategy: 1.
-Environmental issues: (1) Risk assessment item:Impact of climate change on the Company's operations (2) Risk management policies or strategies: Reduce the use of paper in operations and energy use management.
+Does the Company conduct the risk assessment on environmental, social, and corporate governance issues related to the Company's operation and adopts related risk management policies or strategies?
+V (I) The boundaries of risk assessment by the Company are the head office and branches of Good Finance Securities Co., Ltd. (II) The Company's Sustainable Development Task Force conducts risk assessments of ESG issues based on the principle of materiality.
+Its evaluation criteria are based on environmental, social, and corporate governance issues related to the Company's operations, the level of concern of these issues to stakeholders, and their impact on environmental, social, and corporate governance issues.
+The Task Force ranks and selects the issues based on the order of importance before identifying key issues to develop the risk management Environmental issues: (1) Risk assessment item:Impact of climate change on the Company's operations (2) Risk management policies or strategies: Reduce the use of paper in operations and energy use management.
 The "customer statements" can be changed to "digital statements" with an online application.
 We offer "online account opening" to replace signature on printed documents.
 The Company has adopted "electronic proposals" and "electronic leave applications" in internal operations and we use the "TDCC e-Passbook" to reduce paper consumption.
 We store files and data in digital format wherever possible and print on both sides of the paper or use recycled paper for photocopying.
 We reduced the toner concentration in photocopiers.
 We adopt paperless and digital documents for work procedures.
 As a financial service business, the Company has no such problem about consumption of energy by production of tangible products.
 The largest power consumption in the Company's business operations are air conditioning, computer equipment, and lighting.
-We use energy- efficient products and replace traditional lighting equipment with LED lights.
+We use energy-efficient products and replace traditional lighting equipment with LED lights.
 We have replaced the CRT screens used on the TV walls for stock market quotations with projection TV walls.
 The Company purchases energy-efficient products for all types of equipment wherever possible and plans to replace existing power-consuming equipment.
 The Company has prepared budgets each year to replace the air-conditioning system with equipment rated for level 1 energy efficiency.
 The Company's efforts in energy saving and power saving have achieved specific results.
 In 2023, we reduced power consumption by 70,000kWh compared to 2022, with an electricity conservation rate of 5%.
 By converting the power saved into CO2 emission, the Company has reduced CO2 emissions by 35,736kg.
 2. Social Issues